ClimateImpactLab/dscim-facts-epa/README.md

 ## Run cases

 By default, DSCIM-FACTS-EPA can run SC-GHGs for carbon dioxide, methane, and nitrous oxide for pulse years 2020-2080 in 10 year increments for the Resources for the Future (RFF) emissions scenarios.
-For alternative gases, pulse years, or emissions scenarios the user will need to provide new GMST and GMSL trajectories.
+For alternative gases or pulse years the user will need to provide new GMST and GMSL trajectories.
 The user can provide these trajectories directly, or can use the DSCIM-FACTS-EPA FACTS runner to generate GMSL from ocean heat content (OHC) and GMST.
 The intended use cases of this repository are thus:

 1. The user wants to generate the Climate Impact Lab (CIL) RFF SC-GHGs themselves.
-2. The user has GMST and GMSL files and wants the use the CIL damage functions to generate SC-GHGs based on those files.
+2. The user has GMST and GMSL files and wants to use the CIL damage functions to generate SC-GHGs based on those files.
 3. The user has GMST and OHC files (usually directly from a simple climate model, such as FaIR) and wants to generate GMSL files from FACTS.

 ```mermaid